TheDammedGamer/DocStoreAPI/README.md

 # DocStoreAPI
-A simple asp.net core document managment api, backed by SQL Server, AzureAd, ActiveDirectory, Azure storage and SMB shares.
+A simple asp.net core document managment api, backed by SQL Server, Azure storage and SMB shares, and secured by Azure Active Directory or Active Directory .

-At it's core DocStoreAPI is a simple document management API designed to be easily intergratable with other projects that require an auditable document managment system.
+At it's core DocStoreAPI is a simple API designed to be easily intergratable with other projects that require an auditable document managment system.

 # In-Practice
 The application stores docuemnts within `stors` such as a file share or Azure Blob Storage, and then stores the document metadat within SQL Server.
 Buisness Metadta is stored as simple Key Value Pairs where as the document properties are stored in a flat structure.